Purdue vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Purdue Performance Insights

-- The Boilermakers outscore opponents by 18.4 points per game (scoring 85.4 points per game to rank 18th in college basketball while allowing 67.0 per contest to rank 93rd in college basketball) and have a +257 scoring differential overall.
+- The Boilermakers are outscoring opponents by 18.4 points per game with a +257 scoring differential overall.
+They put up 85.4 points per game (18th in college basketball) and allow 67.0 per contest (93rd in college basketball).

-- Purdue prevails in the rebound battle by an average of 10.8 boards.
-It is pulling down 41.1 rebounds per game (29th in college basketball) compared to its opponents' 30.3 per contest.
+- Purdue wins the rebound battle by 10.8 boards on average.
+It collects 41.1 rebounds per game, which ranks 29th in college basketball, while its opponents pull down 30.3 per contest.

-- Purdue makes 1.2 more threes per contest than the opposition, 8.4 (100th in college basketball) compared to its opponents' 7.2.
+- Purdue connects on 1.2 more threes per game than the opposition, 8.4 (100th in college basketball) compared to its opponents' 7.2.

-- The Boilermakers rank 20th in college basketball by averaging 105.8 points per 100 possessions on offense, and defensively are 39th in college basketball, allowing 83.0 points per 100 possessions.
+- The Boilermakers rank 20th in college basketball with 105.8 points scored per 100 possessions, and 39th in college basketball defensively with 83.0 points conceded per 100 possessions.

 - Purdue forces 10.9 turnovers per game (280th in college basketball) while committing 11.4 (146th in college basketball action).